 The Problem with Recycling, as presently practised throughout the EU, is it's ineffective to fight climate change.

-It’s not just the WastersBlog saying this.
+It's not just the WastersBlog saying this.
 The UK Environment Agency has been saying it!
-Nothing has changed since we first posted the following article on this subject back in 2007, except the problems are now more acute!
+Nothing has changed since we first posted the following article on this subject back in 2007, except that the problems are now more acute!

 UK Environment Agency Dismisses Recycling Efforts to Fight Climate Change – Problem with Recycling